NeerajSkillsUp/Tic_Tac_Toe_vs_AI/README.md

 7.AIPlayer(board):-                Determines the AI’s next move using simple heuristics to block the player's                                           winning moves or make its own winning moves.
 If no strategic move is available,
                                    it selects a random empty position.*

-# Dependencies (Only Python Standard Library)
+# Dependencies
-    *The game uses only standard Python libraries, so no additional dependencies are required.*
+-The game uses only standard Python libraries, so no additional dependencies are required.

 # Potential Improvements
 *1.Enhanced AI: